-In other cases, however, positrons are stored, manipulated, and directed in a diverse array of research applications found within surprisingly disparate areas of inquiry.
+Positrons can be stored, manipulated, and directed in a diverse array of research applications found within surprisingly disparate areas of inquiry.
 They have exposed new phenomena in atomic physics, been used as the ingredients for the creation of anti-atoms, and proved to be valuable tools for a variety of material diagnostics.
 They also represent the limiting ingredient in the formation of an electron-positron pair plasma . . .

 Electron-positron pair plasmas:

-These plasmas — in which the positively and negatively charged particles have precisely equal mass (unlike the electrons and ions of “standard” plasmas) — have been an object of theoretical inquiry for decades but have not yet been created and confined in the laboratory.
+These plasmas — in which the positively and negatively charged particles have precisely equal mass (unlike the electrons and ions of “standard” plasmas) — have been an object of theoretical inquiry for decades but have not yet been confined in the laboratory.
 Doing so would allow the first experimental validation of numerous predictions of plasma theory and open up a new avenue of laboratory astrophysics.

 In pursuit of this goal, there exist several interrelated challenges: availability of sufficient positrons, development of the device in which the pair plasma will be trapped, and transfer of the positrons into the device.
-The APEX/PAX (A Positron Electron eXperiment/Positron Accumulation eXperiment) collaboration is working on a number of projects in parallel that address these challenges.
+The APEX (A Positron Electron eXperiment) collaboration is working on a number of projects in parallel that address these challenges.
 We are building on recent developments in non-neutral plasma physics and in the quality and strength of positron sources that, when unified, will bring the goal of laboratory matter-antimatter pair plasmas within reach.

 Flux tube dynamics and laboratory astrophysics: